 Attractions Near To Penang Peranakan Mansion

-If you have time to spare, look out for these attractions within walking distance from Penang Peranakan Mansion!
+If you have time to spare, look out for these attractions that are within walking distance from Penang Peranakan Mansion!

 1. Occupy Beach Street (No Car Day)